epanov1602/FRC-8630-2024/README.md

 ## 2. POV-down button to pick up without driving towards the target (driver is supposed to do it)

-First, go to `RobotContainer.java` and somewhere add a function that creates a pick up command (note how it has to do three things: bring the arm down, run intake until the note is inside, and then move the note a few inches back to unblock the shooter)
+First, go to `RobotContainer.java` and somewhere add a function that creates a pick up command (note how it has to do two things: run intake until the note is inside, and then move the note a few inches back to unblock the shooter)

 ```
    private Command makePickupNoteCommand(boolean driveTowards, double armAngleAfterPickup) {
-    // 0. strart dropping to the pickup angle, but do not wait until that completes (just "request" the arm to get to new angle)
-    RequestArmAngle beAtPickupAngle = new RequestArmAngle(m_arm, 15);

     // 1. take the note
     Command grabNote;
     if (driveTowards == true)